Guerrero leads Peru over Bolivia in key Copa America match

 Bolivia squandered other chances in front of Gallese, but the goalkeeper himself did not have to make any difficult saves.

-Peru will play hosts Brazil on Saturday at the Arena Corinthians in Sao Paulo.
+Peru will host Brazil on Saturday at the Arena Corinthians in Sao Paulo.
+Both teams have four points in Group A, but the Brazilians lead on goal difference.

 On the same day Bolivia and Venezuela will play at the Mineirao Stadium in Belo Horizonte, in a match organizers expect to have one of the smallest crowds of the tournament.